-Winner of the 3rd Kobe International Flute Competition, and Paris Ville d’Avray Competition, Amy Porter now has invitations to perform and serve on international juries around the globe including the 6th Kobe Kobe International Flute Competition.
-Ms. Porter has been heard in recital on National Public Radio, highlighted on PBS Live From Lincoln Center and has been featured on the covers and written articles for Flute Talk Magazine in the USA and The Flute Magazine in Japan.
+Winner of the 3rd Kobe International Flute Competition and the Paris/Ville d’Avray International Flute Competition, Ms. Porter has served on international juries around the world, including the 6th Kobe International Flute Competition.
+She has been heard in recital on National Public Radio; highlighted on PBS’s Live From Lincoln Center; and featured on the covers and as a writer for the magazines Flute Talk in the USA and The Flute in Japan.

-Now Professor of Flute at the University of Michigan, Ms. Porter became the first performing artist by the University of Michigan to be named a Henry Russel Award recipient for distinguished scholarship and conspicuous ability as a teacher.
-Regarding her popular study guide on German composer Sigfrid Karg-Elert: “Strength, beauty, a captivating and seductive force, sensitivity, perfection and a sense of humor characterize the impressive American flautist Amy Porter.”
-(Spanish Flute Society).”
+In 2006 Ms. Porter became the first performing artist to be awarded the University of Michigan’s Henry Russel Award for distinguished scholarship and conspicuous ability as a teacher.
+Her popular study guide on the German composer Sigfrid Karg-Elert elicited the following comment from Spanish Flute Society: “Strength, beauty, a captivating and seductive force, sensitivity, perfection and a sense of humor characterize the impressive American flautist Amy Porter.”

-Born in Wilmington, DE., Amy Porter graduated from the Juilliard School with further studies at the Mozarteum Academy in Salzburg.
-Ms. Porter plays a 14K White gold flute with rose gold engraved keys made for her by the Wm.
-S. Haynes Co..
+Born in Wilmington, Delaware, Ms. Porter graduated from The Juilliard School and pursued further studies at the Mozarteum Academy in Salzburg.
+She plays a 14K white gold flute with rose gold engraved keys made for her by the Wm.
+S. Haynes Co.